 Here are some useful links and resources for GPs:

-RESTORE2TM is a physical deterioration and escalation tool for care/nursing homes, designed by West Hampshire CCG.
+RESTORE2TM is a physical deterioration and escalation tool for care/nursing homes, designed by West Hampshire ICB.
 The use of the tool is now being rolled out across BSW.

 There is free RESTORE2 training available to care home staff and we are asking that you and your team members actively promote this when visiting care homes.